kkapelon/kkapelon.github.io/_posts/2016-09-20-go-docker-semaphoreci-gloud-tutorial.md

 If you don't enter a credit card most of the functionalities decribed in the following sections are disabled.

-Once you have billing enabled locate the credentials section in the Google Console.
+Once you have billing enabled, locate the credentials section in the Google Console.

 ![Google cloud security](../../assets/go-docker-gcloud/gcloud-create-account.png)

 Select the "Create Service Account" button and fill-in the details.
+Make sure that you select the "Owner" role so that the service account has read/write access (which translates to pull/push for a Docker repository).

 ![Google cloud create service account](../../assets/go-docker-gcloud/gcloud-create-service-account.png)